 On state aid, where the EU is asking the UK to stay aligned with EU rules, a compromise seems more difficult to achieve at this stage as the EU wants the UK to follow both existing and future rules.

-This paper provides an overview of the issue and negotiations (section one) before examining each of the level playing field areas in turn: the rules on state aid, business competition and state-owned enterprises, taxation, labour standards, environmental protection and climate change.
+This paper provides an overview of the issue and negotiations (section one) before examining each of the level playing field areas in turn: the rules on state aid, business competition and state-owned enterprises, taxation, labour standards, environmental protection, climate change, and trade and sustainable development.
 It discusses the background developments and the respective UK or EU negotiating positions in each area.
 It also takes stock of various views on the scope for a “landing zone” of potential compromise in each area.
 These include views on the potential for the UK to further its own global trading interest through its deal with the EU.